Paul K. Carlton

-General Paul Kendall Carlton (April 14, 1921 – November 23, 2009), also known as P. K. Carlton, was commander in chief of the Military Airlift Command, with headquarters at Scott Air Force Base, Illinois.
+Paul Kendall Carlton (April 14, 1921 – November 23, 2009), also known as P. K. Carlton, was a United States Air Force general.
+He was commander in chief of the Military Airlift Command, with headquarters at Scott Air Force Base, Illinois.

 Biography

 Carlton was born in Manchester, New Hampshire, on April 14, 1921, and grew up in Erie, Pennsylvania, where he graduated from Academy High School in 1939.
 He attended the University of Pittsburgh and Ohio University, and in September 1941 entered the Army Air Corps aviation cadet program.
 He received his pilot wings and commission as a second lieutenant in April 1942 at Albany Army Airfield, Georgia.

 Carlton was a B-17 Flying Fortress instructor pilot with Air Training Command until 1944.
 He then flew B-29 aircraft with the first group operating against the Japanese mainland from India and China, accumulating a total of 350 combat hours.

 Following World War II, from January 1946 to September 1949, he was assigned to Strategic Air Command's first atomic bomb organization, the 509th Bombardment Wing, Roswell Air Force Base, New Mexico.
 This was followed by a four-year assignment as aide-de-camp to SAC Commander in Chief General Curtis E. LeMay.

 From October 1953 to January 1956, Carlton was assigned to March Air Force Base, California, as director of operations, 320th Bombardment Wing, and later as director of plans, 15th Air Force.
 He went to Guam in January 1956 and became director of operations for SAC's 3d Air Division at Andersen Air Force Base.
 He returned to the United States in November 1957 and served the next one and a half years as deputy commander of the 93d Bombardment Wing and the Combat Crew Training School for B-52 and KC-135 aircrews at Castle Air Force Base, California.
 He assumed command of the 4126th Strategic Wing, Beale Air Force Base, California, in May 1959.

 Carlton was selected to attend the National War College in Washington, D.C., from August 1961 to June 1962, during which time he also attended The George Washington University.
 In June 1962 Carlton assumed command of the 379th Bombardment Wing at Wurtsmith Air Force Base, Michigan, and in November 1963, was assigned as commander of the 305th Bombardment Wing, Bunker Hill Air Force Base, Indiana.